 - Decomposing plants: While this is less common than decomposing proteins and oils, a rotting plant even underwater can emit a horrible stench when left unattended.
 Luckily, dead plants are easy to spot.
 They often turn a slimy brown or black color and foul up the water quality with turbid, murky water.

 The first thing to do is to keep a good running inventory of your fish.
 Are any missing?
-If so, start searching for the remains, as that may be the cause of the bad odor.
+If so, start searching for the remains.
 Be aware that sometimes fish are consumed by their tank mates, so a missing fish may never be found, but predation won't cause an odor.

 If a decomposing fish body is not the source of the odor, and all of your fish are present and accounted for, then the problem is likely due to a buildup of organic material in or on the gravel.
 Dislodge tank furniture to look for plant remains and particles of uneaten food.
 Use a tank vacuum or scoop to clean the substrate (ground material) either inside or outside the tank.